Queensland Outback Drive

 Charters Towers enjoyed a rich and heady hey day during the gold rush.
 Victorian mansions with iron-lacework verandas and imposing public buildings still stand as a reminder.
 The handsome Stock Exchange Arcade building was built in 1887 and restored in 1972.
 Today it houses the National Trust office, a tourist office, a couple of galleries and shops, and a mining museum.
 The Zara Clark Museum, has an interesting collection on transport and lifestyle in the early Charter Towers.
 Explore gold mining at the Venus Battery and take a Texas Longhorn wagon tour of town.

-Map of Outback Tour
+Map of the Queensland Outback Drive

 Add on Road Trips